synaq/api-quick-start/README.md

 ## Mailboxes

-For products where mailboxes can be managed directly via the API (SYNAQ CloudMail and SYNAQ Continuity at the time of this writing), mailboxes in the API represent actual mailboxes on those services.
+For products where mailboxes can be managed directly via the API (SYNAQ CloudMail, Mail Management and Continuity), mailboxes in the API represent actual mailboxes on those services.
 The API allows creation of mailboxes underneath domains, and then allows the mailboxes to be provisioned onto the actual backing services on the SYNAQ platform.

 ## Service fields

-Some SYNAQ products require additional configuration for provisioning to be possible.
-This includes information like the delivery destination to use for inbound Securemail domains, the authentication mechanism for outbound Securemail domains, the authentication mechanism to use for Branding domains, etc.
+All products require additional configuration for provisioning to be possible.
+This includes information like the delivery destinations, authentication details, and credentials for admin users.

 Service fields are managed via the API through a PATCH call made on a domain object.
 This must be done after all desired packages are linked to the domain, and before attempting to provision the domain though a provisioning action.

 ## Asynchronous actions

-The SYNAQ API abstracts a powerful services bus mechanism used on the SYNAQ platform to queue and complete actual provisioning tasks on the services on our platform.
+The SYNAQ API abstracts a message queue based services bus used on the SYNAQ platform to queue and complete actual provisioning tasks on the services on our platform.
 As some tasks may require a short time to complete, or wait in the queue at particularly busy times, all of these services bus tasks are represented in the API by asynchronous actions.

 Asynchronous actions will generally complete very quickly, but can be delayed in especially busy situations, or for services where some manual intervention might be required on the SYNAQ platform.
 In general, all asynchronous actions on products other than SYNAQ Archive should complete within a minute or less, and almost always complete within a few seconds.